moby/moby/docs/sources/api/docker_remote_api.rst

   Only checks the configuration but doesn't store it on the server

-  Deleting an image is now improved, will only untag the image if it has chidren and remove all the untagged parents if has any.
+  Deleting an image is now improved, will only untag the image if it has children and remove all the untagged parents if has any.

 .. http:post:: /images/<name>/delete